zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

     # OUTPUT:
     # TRUE

-Just one caveat: you can't break up method chains containing these calls onto multiple lines.
-This does serve as a decent method to add extra functionality to core types.
+This does serve as a decent way to add extra functionality to core types.
 The `$^a` inside our sub's definition refers to the first argument and the entire sub can be written as `sub ($x) { $x %% 2 }` too.

 ## *Here Be Dragons*